emerge-lang/compiler/roadmap.md

       ABI calling conventions
       * as a consequence, only the initial declaration of a function can declare default values, overrides cannot
+22. Declaration-Site variance
+    * support declaration-site variance: `class Pair<out A, out B> { ... }`.
+Anticipated problems:
+      * assignment to member vars that have a generic type referencing an in/out type parameter can only be assigned on construction -> must not be "var"
+      * the code generated in the constructor for the assignment won't validate, precisely because it's not generally valid to assign to an out-variant/in-variant member var -> needs an exception
+      * it was partially supported before; some test-cases are already present but disabled
-22. named arguments
+23. named arguments
     * allow to change the order of arguments?
-Its important to keep the evaluation order on the calling side to match the order of the arguments as passed, not as declared
+It's important to keep the evaluation order on the calling side to match the order of the arguments as passed, not as declared
-23. threading
+24. threading
     The whole shtick of the explicit-mutability types is to simplify multithreading.
 Avoiding the complexity of having a `shared` mutability like D allows to infer some properties necessary for
     multithreading: